Grant Scott Bonham Fetal Center

 What are the surgical closure options?

-Primary surgical closure: this can be done when the omphalocele is small or moderate size, but the contents can easily be reduced into the abdomen without compromising the baby due to a heart defect or underdeveloped lungs
+Primary surgical closure: This can be done when the omphalocele is small or moderate size, and the contents can easily be reduced into the abdomen without compromising the baby due to a heart defect or underdeveloped lungs

-• Best for small omphaloceles (only bowel involved)
+• Best for small/moderate omphaloceles (only bowel involved)

 • Used for large or “giant” omphaloceles that include liver or multiple organs